NeilWJames/simple-taxonomy-refreshed/docs/usage.md

 ## Tools

-When the plugin is activated, two tools are available in the administration screen under *Tools*.
+When the plugin is activated, two tools are available in the administration menu under *Tools*.
 They are *Terms migrate* and *Terms import*.

 ### Terms migrate